thanasisn/BBand_LAP/Readme.md

 To process the data from broadband instruments of LAP.

+Some plots and reports should be found [here](https://thanasisn.github.io/).

 This is partial used in operational procedures ([github.com/thanasisn/CS_id](https://github.com/thanasisn/CS_id) is still in use).